rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter6/DMDB_BN_CH6.md

 ### 6.3.8 Outerjoins

-The `outerjoin` operator was introduced in a previous section as a way toa ugment the result of a join by the dangling tuples, padded with null values.
+The `outerjoin` operator was introduced in a previous section as a way to augment the result of a join by the dangling tuples, padded with null values.
 In SQL, we can specify an outerjoin; NULL is used as the null value.

 Example: Suppose we wish to take the outerjoin of the two relations *MovieStar* and *MovieExec*.
 SQL refers to the standard outerjoin, which pads dangling tuples from both of its argument,a s a *full outerjoin*.
 The syntax is as follows: